genai-rs/rmcp-demo/README.md

-# Rust MCP HTTP Server with OpenTelemetry and Langfuse
+# Rust MCP HTTP Server with OpenTelemetry and Jaeger

-This repository demonstrates a Rust implementation of an MCP (Model Context Protocol) HTTP server with distributed tracing using OpenTelemetry and Langfuse, designed to work with FastMCP Python clients.
+This repository demonstrates a Rust implementation of an MCP (Model Context Protocol) HTTP server with distributed tracing using OpenTelemetry and Jaeger (via OTLP), designed to work with FastMCP Python clients.
+The Python client can optionally forward traces to Langfuse for LLM observability.

 ## Features

 - 🦀 **Rust MCP HTTP Server**: JSON-RPC implementation compatible with FastMCP clients
 - 🔍 **Distributed Tracing**: OpenTelemetry integration for trace propagation
-- 📊 **Langfuse Integration**: LLM observability with token usage and latency tracking
+- 📊 **Jaeger Integration**: OTLP exporter targets Jaeger by default (with optional Langfuse support on the Python side)
 - 🎨 **Streamlit Frontend**: Python client application (from the original implementation)
 - 🌤️ **Weather Tools**: Example MCP tools for weather data